 The more recent additions to our site are a superb 6th Form Centre, a first class English teaching block (13 classrooms), an additional block of 5 modern Science labs (making a total of 16 Science labs) and an excellent Fitness Suite which is free for students and staff to use.
-The school site and buildings are well looked after with £4m being spent on new roofs, windows and toilet blocks over the last few years.
-There are further projects in the pipeline, including an expansion to our canteen facilities.
+The school site and buildings are well looked after with £4m being spent on new roofs, windows and toilet blocks over the last few years and a large expansion to our canteen facilities is currently underway.